lolmaus/ember-element-query/README.md

 See [caniuse.com](https://caniuse.com/#feat=resizeobserver) for detailed stats.

-⚠ Note that old iOS devices do not have `ResizeObserver`, so you might want to use a polyfill. iOS Safari is the new IE. 😬
+⚠ Note that old iOS devices do not have `ResizeObserver` support, so you might want to use a polyfill. iOS Safari is the new IE. 😬